Spermophilus citelloides: Extinction

 The Pannonian souslik disappears from the fossil record at the Pleistocene-Holocene boundary, after the end of the Last Ice Age.
 Its precise extinction date is unknown, however, with the youngest remains estimated as around 12,000 years old.
-Its extinction precedes that of other steppe rodents from the Pannonian Basin: Lasiopodomys anglicus, a European close relative of the narrow-headed vole (Lasiopodomys gregalis), the steppe pika (Ochotona pusilla) and the bobak marmot (Marmota bobak).
-The Pannonian souslik's extinction has been suggested to be related to the collapse of grazing regimes in the wake of megafauna extinctions in the Late Pleistocene and Early Holocene, when most large herbivores in Europe started to dwindle in population or became extinct.
-This presumably led to a decline in grazing pressure and, consequently, higher vegetation cover, to which sousliks are especially vulnerable.
+Its extinction precedes that of other steppe rodents from the Pannonian Basin: Lasiopodomys anglicus, European close relative of the narrow-headed vole (Lasiopodomys gregalis), the steppe pika (Ochotona pusilla) and the bobak marmot (Marmota bobak).
 The later spread of the European souslik into the Pannonian Basin and Central Europe is associated with the movements of Neolithic farming communities and their livestock along the Danube, which triggered vegetational changes that would have benefitted sousliks once more.
 Still, the European souslik was most likely only able to expand its range further north only due to the Pannonian souslik's earlier extinction.